ChenSizhe13893461199/AMPLiT/README.md

 This work is supervised by **Professor Siew N.G.**, **Professor Yang Sun**, and **Research Assistant Professor Qi Su**.
 The research work is primarily finished by **Sizhe Chen** (PhD student), and **Zhilu Xu** (Research Assistant Professor) with equal contributions.

 # AMPLiT
-This is an updated version of AMPidentifier 1.0 (https://github.com/ChenSizhe13893461199/Fast-AMPs-Discovery-Projects), with a rapid training rate on consumer-grade laptops and overall high performances.

-For more details on AMPidentifier 1.0, please refer to our previously published article:

-[1] **Sizhe Chen#**, Huitang Qi#, Xingzhuo Zhu#, Tianxiang Liu, Yutin Fan, Qi Su, Qiuyu Gong*, Cangzhi Jia*, Tian Liu*.
-Screening and identification of antimicrobial peptides from the gut microbiome of cockroach _Blattella germanica_. **_Microbiome_** 2024, 12: 272.
-IF=16.837 doi: **10.1186/s40168-024-01985-9**.

 ### The framework of AMPLiT:
 ![](Framework.png)
-The source codes of the AMPidentifier 2.0 are available here, with an average **AUPRC indicator of 0.9486±0.0003** and a significantly reduced training time of **3200±53s** on the normal laptop (Intel i7-10875H CPU).
+The source codes of the AMPLiT are available here, with an average **AUPRC indicator of 0.9486±0.0003** and a significantly reduced training time of **3200±53s** on the normal laptop (Intel i7-10875H CPU).
 Compared to the previous model AMPidentifier 1.0 (**AUPRC: 0.9495±0.0022**, **training time: 15,374±169s**), with overall fitting parameters and time costs decreased by approximately 56% and 80%, respectively.
 With the introduction of three computational modules, it still showed high overall prediction performance and low false-positive conditions (**Specificity: 90.1347±0.9487%**, **Sensitivity: 99.6864±0.046%**).

 ### Details of Using AMPLiT
 ### Requirements